Developed by UCLA, SDSC, and TACC

 - FAIR publishing components (metadata and DOIs).

-Some provider-specific operational tooling and automation may remain part of the managed hosting deployment.
+Some provider-specific operational tooling and automation may remain part of the managed deployment.

 The public repository will include: